scottwalmsley/MeSHParser/README.md

 heading (MeSH) terms.
 This Java library was developed to facilitate extraction of key bits of information from MeSH and to use that information to build a local Neo4J storage database.
-MeSHParser is part of a larger project, Human Metabolome Database (HMDB) Network Amalgamation, and the MeSH chemical taxonomies are used as an overlay to chemical and metabolic network analysis.
+MeSHParser is part of a larger project, Metabolic Network Amalgamation, and the MeSH chemical taxonomies are used as an overlay for chemical and metabolic network analysis.

 ### *Usage*
 The MeSHParser is meant to be used as a .jar library.